 Besides sensor size, the technology within the sensor itself can be a huge factor in the low light capabilities.
-As of recent, we are seeing a lot of innovative sensor technology such as backside illumination and stacked sensors which have both shown to improve high ISO performance.
+As of recent, we are seeing a lot of innovative sensor technology such as backside illumination and stacked sensors have both shown to offer the best high ISO performance.

 Fast Camera Lenses

 Now a great deal of credit has been given to the camera sensors for good low light performance which is justified.
 However, there is another part of the puzzle that will always have an effect on high ISO performance and that is the type of lens that you are using to capture your images.

 Similar to DSLRs and mirrorless camera bodies, the lenses that offer the best low light performance will most often be the most expensive due to their “fast” or wide aperture capabilities.
 The wider or “lower” the aperture of a lens, the more amount of light is able to enter through the lens and hit the sensor when the shutter is open.

 Beyond the light or exposure potential, the aperture is also the aspect of the lens which will directly correlate with your depth of field or how blurry the background will be when focused on a particular subject.
 Due to this, nailing proper exposure in low light while keeping the entirety of your subject is focus can be a struggle.